GOT A QUESTION?

 - Redline - servicing the Dodges Ferry & Sorell areas

 - Cresswells - servicing the Brighton area

-Lockers are optional and available via to hire for the year.
+Lockers are optional and available to hire for the year.
 Pricing information can be found here.

-The Student Services team is made up of counsellors, youth workers, a psychologist, a chaplain, a social worker, an Aboriginal Education Worker, a security officer and a school nurse.
+The Student Services team is made up of counsellors, youth workers, school psychologists, a social worker, a careers advisor, school health nurses, a chaplain and a security officer.
 Our qualified counsellors and youth workers are able to offer confidential counselling for a range of personal issues, such as relationships, housing, allowances, finances, health, and future pathways.
 Our Student Services team also offer support to:

 - Country students travelling from country and rural areas